bsrthyle/Adoption-of-Climate-Resilient-Groundnut-Varieties/README.md

-# The Adoption of Climate-Resilient Groundnut Varieties Increases Agricultural Production and Smallholder Commercialization in West Africa
+# Adoption of Climate-Resilient Groundnut Varieties Increases Agricultural Production and Smallholder Commercialization in West Africa
 The repository contains the code and supplementary material for the paper titled "The Adoption of Climate-Resilient Groundnut Varieties Increases Agricultural Production and Smallholder Commercialization in West Africa"

 ---